prism/prism-docs/docs/source/commands/parameters.rst

 Parameters
 ----------

 Parameters are optional ways to filter query results.
-They're the same for lookups, rollbacks, restores, and purges.
+They're the same for lookups, rollbacks, restores, previews, and purges.

 They are always entered after the command you're using.
 For example ``/pr lookup a:break p:viveleroi``.

-A query with no parameters will return everything.
+If no parameters are provided, Prism will use any configured defaults.

 Parameters act as an "AND" condition, but parameters that support multiple entries act as an "OR".
 You may need to run multiple commands if your parameters might conflict.
 For example ``p:viveleroi m:stone e:cow`` will return "No Results" because there's no way all three values can exist in a single record.
 If you truly need to be this exact, split it up into ``p:viveleroi m:stone`` and ``p:viveleroi e:cow``.